 - Premium Facilities.
 These include private shower, toilet, and running water usually attached to the venue.
 Our container homes and tree houses have such bathroom facilities.
 Two of our safari tents (Sunshine and Stargazer) have personal bathrooms with flushing toilet and showers.

 - Outdoor Privacy Tents.
 These include “Royal Thrones,” a Davis Outfitters Privacy Tent, with a Cabela’s Camp Toilet.
 Water is provided from a shared spigot or provided for you when you check in.
 Our bell tents all have these privacy tents, as do two of our safari tents (Shady Pine and Butterfly).

 How should I pack for glamping?

 You’re GLAMPing, so no camping gear required.
 Pack as if you’re staying in a hotel.
-All tents have fully fitted queen beds, and we provide towels for the hot tubs and showers.
-Basic coffee and tea are provided to kick your morning off.
+All units have fully fitted queen beds, and we provide towels for the hot tubs and showers.

 Is wifi available?